blackboxnlp/2020/index.md

 His research has been published at ACL, EMNLP, TACL, ICLR, and NeurIPS.
 His PhD dissertation at MIT analyzed internal language representations in deep learning models.

+### Grzegorz Chrupała
+Grzegorz Chrupała (g.chrupala@uvt.nl) is an Assistant Professor at the Department of Cognitive Science and Artificial Intelligence at Tilburg University.
+His research focuses on computational models of language learning from multimodal signals such as speech and vision and on the analysis and interpretability of representations emerging in multilayer neural networks.
+His work has appeared in venues such as *Computational Linguistics*, ACL, EMNLP and CoNLL.
+He has served as area chair for ACL, EMNLP and CoNLL and he co-organized the first edition of BlackboxNLP.

 ### Dieuwke Hupkes
 Dieuwke Hupkes (d.hupkes@uva.nl) is a PhD student at the University of Amsterdam.
 The main focus of her research is understanding how recurrent neural networks can understand and learn the structures that occur in natural language.
 Developing methods to interpret and interact with neural networks has therefore been an important area of focus in her research.
 She authored 5 articles directly relevant to the workshop, one of them published in a top AI journal (Journal of Artificial Intelligence), and she is co-organizing a workshop on compositionality, neural networks, and the brain to be held at the Lorentz Center in the summer of 2019.

+### Yuval Pinter
+Yuval Pinter (uvp@gatech.edu) is a PhD student at Georgia Institute of Technology.
+His main focus is on word-level representations in deep learning systems.
+He authored two papers on the topic of NLP neural model interpretation in the last year, one of them presented at BlackboxNLP.
+In addition to regularly serving on program committees for NLP and AI venues, he co-organized the TREC LiveQA competition for its three years of existence (2015--2017) including administering the real-time challenge, and served as publicity and social media co-chair at NAACL 2019.

+### Hassan Sad
+Hassan Sad (hsad@hbku.edu.qa) is a research scientist at the Arabic Language Technologies group, Qatar Computing Research Institute - HBKU.
+His recent research focuses on developing methods to analyze and interpret neural network models both at the representation-level and at the individual neuron-level.
+His work on the analysis of deep models is recognized at various prestigious research venues such as ACL, NAACL, ICLR, and AAAI.

 ## Important dates